pablomarin/GPT-Azure-Search-Engine/README.md

 1. **Why the vector similarity is done in memory using FAISS versus having a separate vector database like RedisSearch or Pinecone?**

 A: True, doing the embeddings of the documents pages everytime that there is a query is not efficient.
-The ideal scenario is to vectorize the docs pages once (first time they are needed) and then retrieve them from a database the next time they are needed.
+The ideal scenario is to vectorize the docs chunks once (first time they are needed) and then retrieve them from a database the next time they are needed.
 For this a special vector database is necessary.
-The ideal scenario though, is Azure Search to retreive the vectors as part of the search results, along with the document pages/chunks.
+The ideal scenario though, is Azure Search to retreive the vectors as part of the search results, along with the document chunks.
 Azure Search will soon allow this in a few months, let's wait for it.
 As of right now the embedding process doesn't take that much time or money, so it is worth the wait versus using another database just for vectors.

 2. **Why use the MAP_REDUCE type in LangChaing versus STUFF type?**